CybersecurityWarning: The Most Common Online Scams in 2026 and How to Avoid Them

 In the Arab region, phishing increased by 38% during 2025.
 This article exposes the top 10 scams with real-world examples and protection tips.
 If you haven't covered the basics yet, read cybersecurity fundamentals first.

-Online Scam Types Comparison
+How Do All Online Scam Types Compare?

 | Scam Type | Access Method | Financial Risk | Detection Difficulty | Most Targeted Group |